 MORIGUCHI TRAIN STATION-OSAKA

 The train station featured in the anime is an exact copy of Moriguchi-shi station (京阪電車守口市駅).
 Here is a street view of the station from google maps.
-However, do not confuse this with Moriguchi station (守口駅) as it is a completely different subway station that happens to be nearby.
+However, be careful not to confuse this with Moriguchi station (守口駅) as it is a completely different subway station that happens to be nearby.
 Here are the comparison photos.

 (百花屋House of One Hundred Flowers) Hyakkaya is the cafe that Yuichi and his friends frequent throughout the series.
 Even though the exteriors are completely different, an actual cafe called Hyakkaya(Cafe百花) exists near the main city of Osaka.
 Here is a photo of the cafe from the anime.
 Here is a street view of the cafe in Osaka City.